WVa lawmaker compares federal vaccine rule to Nazi Germany

 CHARLESTON, W.Va.
-(AP) — A bill to limit West Virginia employers in their ability to require workers to be vaccinated against the coronavirus passed the House of Delegates on Friday.
+(AP) — West Virginia’s Senate president compared the U.S. government’s COVID-19 vaccine regulation for companies to Nazi Germany as the Republican-controlled Senate narrowly passed a bill Tuesday to limit employers in their ability to require workers to be vaccinated against the virus.

 The bill covers businesses and state government agencies.
 Employers would be barred from penalizing or discriminating against current or prospective employees for pursuing the exemptions.